 Gremio De Brixton

 Snuggled inside a crypt under St Matthew’s Church, this Brixton restaurant serves classic and contemporary Spanish tapas and cocktails.
-Attractively presented dishes include blue cheese croquetas with quince aioli, chorizo cooked in red wine, and suckling pig with apple and pear purée.
+Attractively presented dishes include blue cheese croquetas with quince aioli, chorizo cooked in red wine, and slow-cooked pork belly with apple purée.
 There are DJs at weekends; and the atmospheric venue is a popular party destination for those in the know.

 Gremio De Brixton, Basement of St Matthew’s Church, Brixton On Hill, SW2 1JF